HelioStrike/heliostrike.github.io/_posts/2019-10-23-machine-learning-notes-1.markdown

 categories: machine learning
 ---

 I've been encountering this issue a lot lately, where I get the same output from a DNN/ANN whatever input I pass.
+I solved it previously, but I keep forgetting what I did.
 I encountered this issue again today and spent around 2-3 hours today trying to figure out what was going wrong.
 I fixed my issue now and here I am writing this post for my future self.

-Here's what worked:
+Here's what may help:

+- **Normalize inputs** - Very often this happens when some inputs are huge compared to other inputs.
+In this case, normalizing of inputs must be done.

 - **Reduce the learning rate** - Sometimes if the learning rate is too high, the loss may jump far and into an irrecoverable trench.